 • Butter: I use unsalted butter so I can control the amount of salt.
 You can use salted if that’s all you have.
 Your finished frosting will just have a slightly saltier taste.

-• Pecans: I use whole pecans and chop them myself or you can use the prechopped ones.
+• Pecans: I use whole pecans and chop them myself or you can use pre-chopped.

 How to Make Coconut Pecan Frosting

-This recipe is ready to use in just 15 minutes!
-It’s so simple to make too.
+This simple recipe is ready to use in just 15 minutes.
 Just heat and stir!

 1. Simmer: Simmer evaporated milk, sugar, egg yolk, butter, and vanilla in a small saucepan.
 Make sure you stir everything frequently, as you don’t want the mixture to catch on the bottom of the pan and burn.
 Let everything simmer together for 8 – 10 minutes until the consistency has thickened and turned a light caramel color.